Sunday, March 29, 2026

 The only sound that you could hear from right here on the lake, and all the way to Thailand and back again, was that power boaters hammering noisy tunes coming from his full-deck multi-speaker stereo system.

-Dangbeschniztle we never knew what hit us.
-Everyone — and I do mean everybody — of our dozen plus friends who were there at the lake that gorgeous blazing hot mid-summer's day, simply stopped doing whatever it was that they were doing (i.e. chatting and socializing, eating and drinking, or playing), and for the next several minutes did utterly NOTHING but sat there and stared silently out across that shoreline lake as the music inclined power boater sole guy doing his sole lone thing, slowly puttered his noise-box machine and boat right smack past our lake-front seating area.
+Dangbeschniztle we never knew what hit us till it did.
+Everyone — and I do mean everybody — of our dozen plus friends who were there at the lake that gorgeous blazing hot mid-summer's day, simply stopped doing whatever it was that they were doing (i.e. chatting and socializing, eating and drinking, or playing), and for the next several minutes did utterly NOTHING but sat there in silence, unable to speak a word, unable to communicate with a friend to the right or left, pummeled by the dis-logic of it all; we all just stared silently out across that shoreline lake as the music "NOISE" coming from the sole guy power boater doing his sole lone thing, slowly puttered his "noise-box" machine and boat right smack past our lake-front seating area.

-He apparently wanted everyone at the lake to KNOW that he was now here, and yep, we certainly did know it!
+He apparently wanted everyone at the lake to KNOW that he was here — right now, and yep, we certainly did know it!

-Just as he got past our zone, he pushed down on the boat's throttle and the power boat took off like a bolt of lightning heading eastward across the lake, stereo volume still blazing to the uttermost reaches of the blue sky above, but quickly the deafening tone of the music noise rapidly faded, and once again we could actually hear ourselves thinking to ourselves.
+After two solid minutes had elapsed, and just as he slowly puttered past our beachside zone, he pushed down on the boat's throttle and the power boat took off like a bolt of lightning heading eastward across the lake, stereo volume still blazing to the uttermost reaches of the blue sky above, but quickly the deafening tone of the music noise rapidly faded, and once again we could actually hear ourselves thinking to ourselves.

-Ahh, there's that most beautiful and pleasant creaturely sound once again — the ladies in our group have started chatting again with each other about whatever fresh new topic is on their sweet little minds.
-And life continues on at our mid-summer lake family gathering.
+Ahh, there's that most beautiful, pleasant creaturely sound once again — the ladies in our group have started chatting again with each other about whatever fresh new topic is on their sweet little minds.
+And the enjoyment of life continues onward at our mid-summer's lake family gathering.